arc25275/chatGPT-Google/README.md

 ![image](https://user-images.githubusercontent.com/55003876/223320028-a48c9bff-1142-4828-b3d7-09e414dbe368.png)
 - Go to about:debugging, click on This Firefox, and click on Load Temporary Addon
 ![image](https://user-images.githubusercontent.com/55003876/223320137-fd65451c-c914-4fe9-83aa-508f8b8fc729.png)
+- Go to about:config and set xpinstall.signatures.required to false (This will allow the extension to stay after reloads)

 Add your token to extension settings: